Do you dream of living with your partner in Australia?

 Is my relationship genuine?

-Your relationship needs to be considered genuine and will be assessed through four key criteria; including your shared finances, nature of your household, the social aspects of your relationship and your mutual commitment.
 In addition, you will also be expected to provide independent witness statements in support of your relationship.
-Our experienced agents will make suggestions about the types of evidence you can provide and how you can improve your chances of success.
+Our experienced agent will make suggestions about the types of evidence you can provide and how you can improve your chances of success.

 Where can I apply?